pbrucla/fuzzing-lab/README.md

 | Week 9 | Break for Thanksgiving | - | - |
 | Week 10 | Present at Symposium | - | - |

+Interested to see what previous groups worked on?
+Check out our [blog post](https://www.acmcyber.com/blog/2024-12-03-fall-2024-fuzzing-lab).

 ## Project
 As part of Fuzzing Lab, you will get to participate in a quarter-long project where you will use the skills that you've learned to fuzz a new target of your choice.
 For more information about the project, check out the [project description](project.md).